 I’ll admit that modern parts can have have a ton of detail molded into the surface.
 We saw as much in my most recent build (which happened to have been another GWitch kit).
 Sheer part count doesn’t always tell you much about how a model is going to look or feel.

-I guess the problem I have is that both Ilfrith and Aerial are cheaper kits ($22’ish and $18’ish respectively), yet they have more parts and nicer decals, in addition to those fancy chest pieces with the Permet lines baked in1.
+I guess the problem I have is that both Lfrith and Aerial are cheaper kits ($22’ish and $18’ish respectively), yet they have more parts and nicer decals, in addition to those fancy chest pieces with the Permet lines baked in1.

 Now, I’ve read some things that suggest that Bandai intentionally lowers the price of “main” mobile suits like Aerial to act as a hook for new builders2, so maybe that comparison isn’t fair.
-But Ilfrith is only a few bucks cheaper, and yet still feels more complex.
+But Lfrith is only a few bucks cheaper, and yet still feels more complex.
 And going by the current prices on USA Gundam Store, Darilbalde is the same exact price as the newly released Gundam Schwarzette and the Gundam Calibarn.

 So what’s the reason for pricing the Darilbalde at $25?
 I honestly can’t think of one.
 Even if you consider that it comes with a stand, it still doesn’t feel like a $25 kit (in fact, I almost think they added it just to help justify the price)